Al-Muqtafi: Reign

 Al-Muqtafi was proclaimed caliph on 17 September 1136.
 He was able to use the infighting of the Seljuks to safeguard his own control over Baghdad, and even gradually extend his rule over much of Iraq.

 In 1148, he successfully fought off a group of Seljuk generals who rebelled against Sultan Mas'ud and marched on Baghdad.
 According to some sources, a similar attempt followed in the next year, and was likewise defeated by the caliph's troops.
-Following the death of Mas'ud in October 1152, and the ensuing contest for the sultanate among the Seljuks, al-Muqtfi played an active role.
+Following the death of Mas'ud in October 1152, and the ensuing contest for the sultanate among the Seljuks, al-Muqtafi played an active role.
 In the months after Mas'ud's death, he seized Wasit and al-Hilla.
 In the Seljuk succession struggle, he supported Mas'ud's brother, Suleiman-Shah, against Mas'ud's nephew, Muhammad II, extracting from the former a pledge not to interfere in Iraq.

 After Muhammad defeated Suleiman-Shah, however, the Seljuks marched on Baghdad and forced the caliph to take refuge in the eastern quarter, initiating the Seljuk siege of Baghdad of 1157.
 The siege was eventually abandoned as Muhammad faced the rebellion of Malik-Shah III in Hamadan, and over time al-Muqtafi restored good relations with Muhammad.
 During his last years, al-Muqtafi attacked Tikrit twice in vain, but captured the town of Lihf.

-Awn al-Din ibn Hubayra was appointed as the vizier (minister) of the Caliph, a post he kept for sixteen years until his death on 27 March 1165, commonly attributed to poisoning through his physician, who was in the pay of his rivals.
+Awn al-Din ibn Hubayra was appointed as the vizier of the Caliph, a post he kept for sixteen years until his death on 27 March 1165, commonly attributed to poisoning through his physician, who was in the pay of his rivals.

 During his caliphate, the Crusades were raging and Zengi, the atabeg of Mosul and founder of Zengid dynasty, obtained high distinction as a brave and generous warrior.
 At one time hard pressed, Zengi made urgent appeal for help to Baghdad.
 The sultan and the caliph dispatched 20,000 men in response.
 But in reality neither the Seljuks, nor the caliph, nor their emirs, had any enthusiasm for war against the Crusaders.

 Al-Muqtafi is praised by contemporary Muslim historians as virtuous, capable and brave.
 During his caliphate of twenty-five years, he conducted many minor expeditions against enemies throughout Iraq and Syria.

 A charter of protection granted by al-Muqtafi in 1139 to the Nestorian patriarch Abdisho III was published in 1926 by the Assyrian scholar Alphonse Mingana.